cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolDeployer.md

 ### deploy

-`function deploy(address dataStorage, address token0, address token1) external returns (address pool)`  external
+`function deploy(address plugin, address token0, address token1) external returns (address pool)`  external

 *Developer note: Deploys a pool with the given parameters by transiently setting the parameters in cache.*